akirakianna/frogger/README.md

 - Bonus points flower that appears randomly throughout the 30 seconds the game runs on the patches of grass where there are no sunflowers present - on a timer itself so it only appears on the square for a couple of seconds before disappearing and reappearing elsewhere.
 - More rows of traffic and river - would like to have included alligators which the frog can still hop on to, but if it ends up on the jaws it loses a life.
 - Multiple frogs/ difficulty levels.
 Frogs equal to the amount of lily pads.
-- Make it so the frog cannot go backwards (if you miss a sunflower etc)
+- Make it so the frog cannot go backwards (if you miss a sunflower etc).

 ## Artwork
 All of the artwork and animation included in the game were/was created/drawn by me using Piskel.